A Domain Specific Language for Testing Consensus Implementations: Related work

-MoDist adds an interposition layer between the replica and the operating system and it is limited to distributed systems that run on the Windows operating system.
+\paragraph{Comparison in instrumentation effort} MoDist adds an interposition layer between the replica and the operating system and it is limited to distributed systems that run on the Windows operating system.
 Similarly, Jepsen relies on manipulating \texttt{iptables} rules to control communication between replicas.
 Jepsen, PCTCP, and MoDist require developers to write initialization scripts.
-Replicas are instantiated using the scripts and allow the tools to control (1) replica processes and (2) the communication between replicas. \toolname like PCTCP requires complete control over the messages but, unlike PCTCP, allows replicas to communicate the messages via RPC. \toolname delegates the responsibility of running the test network to the developers.
-As a result, it is easy to instrument and test all distributed systems that communicate messages via RPC.
+Replicas are instantiated using the scripts and allow the tools to control (1) replica processes and (2) the communication between replicas. \toolname like PCTCP requires complete control over the messages.
+Our network infrastructure allows replicas to communicate the messages via RPC and it is a general infrastructure for any exploration tool that requires control over the communication network.